Blog Archives

 The fifth stop on our World Tea Tasting Tour was the Tea of Kenya, which we held last week.
 I’ll be posting notes from the class and tasting shortly.

 One of the things I’m most excited about is a new development in purple tea.
 The orthodox purple tea that I first wrote about in 2011 has a great story and many benefits.
 Tastewise, though, it is more astringent than I usually prefer, since I typically don’t take milk in my straight black tea.
 In other words, it’s just not my cup of tea (I’m allowed to make that pun once a year — it’s in my contract).
-This year, however, Royal Tea of Kenya has a new handcrafted purple tea that I just got a sample of in February.
+This year, however, I got a sample of a new handcrafted purple tea from Kenya in February.
 Ambrosia.
 Absolutely wonderful stuff.
 I have a kilo on the way, and I’ll write up some decent tasting notes once it arrives.

 For our tea tasting, they sent us a marvelous new chai (An African chai.
 Who’d have thunk it?) called Nandi Chai, after the Nandi peoples of Kenya.
 The tea is a blend of Kenyan black and purple varieties, and all of the spices are Ethiopian.
 I’ll be writing more on that later.